mySimonID/TodoListServer/README.md

 * React Native
 * Xamarin

-Follow the invividual links to each project to see how the serbver has been used.
+Follow the individual links to each project to see how the server has been used.

 ## Future enhancements
 - [ ] Implement authentication